-Drug-induced deaths are more likely to be due to pharmaceutical drugs than illegal drugs, with benzodiazepines being the most commonly-involved single drug type in drug-induced deaths (817 deaths in 2020).
-The rate of deaths where benzodiazepines were present rose from 1.9 per 100,000 population in 1997 to 3.2 deaths per 100,000 population in 2020.
+Detailed analysis of the National Mortality Database by the AIHW showed that drug-induced deaths are more likely to be due to pharmaceutical drugs than illegal drugs, with benzodiazepines being the most commonly involved single drug type in drug-induced deaths (744 deaths in 2021).
+The rate of deaths where benzodiazepines were present rose from 1.9 per 100,000 population in 1997 to 2.9 deaths per 100,000 population in 2021.

 Involvement of other drugs in pharmaceutical drug-induced deaths is common.
-For example, preliminary estimates from NDARC show that benzodiazepines were involved in 55% (614 deaths) of opioid-induced deaths in 2019 (Chrzanowska et al. 2021).
-In 2020, 97% of drug-induced deaths where benzodiazepines were present involved other drugs, including alcohol (AIHW unpublished).
+For example, preliminary estimates from NDARC show that benzodiazepines were involved in 58% (592 deaths) of opioid-induced deaths in 2021 (Chrzanowska et al. 2023).

-The 2020–21 Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) Early Insights report shows that pharmaceuticals were the principal drug of concern in 4.8% of treatment episodes provided for clients’ own drug use (AIHW 2022).
+The 2021–22 Alcohol and Other Drug Treatment Services annual report shows that for people receiving treatment for their own drug use, pharmaceuticals were the principal drug of concern in 5.0% of treatment episodes (AIHW 2023).